mknicos/LakeDay-03-21-1014/README.md

 - Connect With Other Boaters around you
 - Build your profile, and arrange boat outings
 - Become a captain and start a fleet
--Future Update (premium users) can save their trips, for viewing later

 ### When It IS a lake day

-- A copmletely in broswer speedometer
+- A comletely in broswer speedometer
 - A 360 degree realtime compass, no movement needed
 - Improve your sailing speed, kayak speed
 - Get current weather conditions without pressing a button
+- Lake Day functions are optimized for use with mobile devices, most desktop computers will not be able to access the compass or speedometer

 ### How the app is built